robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-3-ect-theory.md

 ### Engaging parents and carers

-Engaging parents or carers in their child's education by sharing successes or achievements with them is another way to extrinsically motivate pupils.
+Engaging parents or carers in their child’s education by sharing successes or achievements with them is another way to extrinsically motivate pupils.

-It can also help to build relationships with carers and families which can further improve pupil's motivation, behaviour and academic success.
+It can also help to build relationships with carers and families which can further improve pupil’s motivation, behaviour and academic success.

 There are many ways of doing this and often schools have their own policies on engaging with parents and carers, so speak with your mentor to explore the approaches you could take.